Watermelon & Beet Caprese

 Neighborly Grace

 - The Presentation: Layer the salad in an overlapping shingle pattern on a chilled platter.
-Scatter the crispy chopped bacon and drizzle the emulsified peach-basil vinaigrette heavily over the top immediately prior to serving to preserve the crunch.
+Scatter the crispy chopped bacon and drizzle the creamy peach-basil vinaigrette heavily over the top immediately prior to serving to preserve the crunch.

 - The Vibe: Curate an elegant, al fresco summer atmosphere.
 Utilize overhead bistro string lights, light fresh citronella candles, and layer in a soundtrack of upbeat acoustic summer instrumentals to match the warmth of the evening.